漫画アニメ共に企画初期の段階から声をかけて動いており、漫画はボンボンから当時新人の藤異先生、アニメ側からメガテン好きな岩永さんが名乗りを上げ参戦。しかし途中で私がいたG社が潰れたことで、TVアニメは私の与り知らぬ所へ……

 In this arrangement, Elegy is born as daughter to Lilith and Azel.
 Elegy does not know what caused her mother's death.

-It's worth noting that all four characters lost their mothers at a young age.
+The four devil/angel children all lost their mothers at a young age.
 None of them were old enough to remember their mother's face at the time.

 One of Mirai's relatives is her grandpa, Hiromi — also Ringo's father — who is a Shinto priest.
 He has had six wives in the past, and while he is largely a good person, he is very sloppy.
 There was never an official design for this character in the game planning.
 The mad doctor design from the anime was created independently of the planner and Maeda's concepts.